noizhardware/electronics-app-notes/nhan025-varigain/nhan025.md

 ###### App Note nhan025

 ## Main schematics:

+### non-inverting
-* the non-inverting version is free from distortion and safe to use:
+the non-inverting version is free from distortion and safe to use:
 <img src="img/varigain-NI.png" alt="" width="80%"/>
 Gmin = 1x
 Gmax = 1 + Rp/Rs

+### inverting
-* this is the inverting version, might cause distortion in certain cases.
+this is the inverting version, might cause distortion in certain cases.
   If you need it to be inverting, the best way is to use the non.inverting and invert later.
 <img src="img/varigain.png" alt="" width="80%"/>